 It goes without saying that the bigger your network (or online audience), the easier it is to make good money with affiliate marketing.

 Warning: One of the most popular courses to learn affiliate marketing is called Making Sense of Cents.
 It seems like everyone is recommending it.
 However—and talk about irony—this is simply because everyone recommending it is an affiliate for the course!
 This free guide written by my boy, Sean Ogle, will teach you everything you need to know to get started.
 And if that’s not enough, you can access a bunch more specific affiliate marketing courses with a free trial of Skillshare.
+(That’s also an affiliate link, by the way, but you can’t argue with free!)

 #3.)
 Create a high-traffic blog